 Drummond describes Bristol as a great place to start a business.
 "There's a lot of creativity here and a 'get-up-and-go' attitude, but you must be prepared to work hard if you want to succeed.
 Running a business means there's always a lot to do and many decisions to make.
 You have to juggle many things."

 Would they do anything differently, if they could start again?
 Hammett replies: "Our website was shabby for a while, but we didn't have the money to hire a web-designer.
-Maybe we should have booked more events last summer… Some of the tools we bought were a big mistake, but making mistakes and picking yourself up to go again is all part of the journey.
+Maybe we should have booked more events early on… Some of the tools we bought were a big mistake, but making mistakes and picking yourself up to go again is all part of the journey.
 The confidence we now feel is a result of the mistakes we've made previously."

 - How we started our microbrewery business

 - How I bought an existing business and steered my way to success

 - How I started my children's T-shirt business

 Mick founded BuzzedUp in 2007 after recognising the remarkable power and potential of inbound marketing for ambitious business owners. ...